Chapter 8 : Shipwrecked

 "Will she live?"
 Lily whispered fearfully.

 I clenched my teeth.
 I didn't want to tell her what I already knew − that Martha was already dead.
-I wasn't sure if the emergency medical team was just for show or just false hope, but I'd seen her lying there.
+I wasn't sure if the emergency medical team had appeared just for show or false hope, but I'd seen her lying there.
 I'd seen her eyes.
 I'd seen the blood covering her face.
 She was gone.

 "Lils," I replied, as gently as I could.
 "I don't think there's any chance that she will."